 Very often teachers in schools and colleges lack bonding and friendship among themselves.
-Even worse a competitive environment is seen among the teachers.
+Even worse a competitive environment sees among the teachers.

 The main motive of educational institutes is to impart value to students and work as a whole for being efficient knowledge importers.
-Envy or competition among teachers can have a negative impact on the Institute and on the student’s mind.
+Envy or competition among teachers can harm the Institute and the student’s mind.

 4. Variety of ideas: